Stedi/registry/README.md

 </p>

+Stedi's `Registry` project is a collection of high quality JSON Schemas for popular APIs like Stripe, Shopify, and more.
+Schemas are helpful to have handy when building integrations; if you're using Stedi, you can use them to quickly create accurate [Mappings](https://stedi.com/mappings).

-The `registry` repository contains a number of JSONSchemas to help you get started building your own custom B2B integrations on Stedi using [Mappings](https://stedi.com/mappings).
-Please see the [`schemas` directory](https://github.com/Stedi/registry/tree/main/schemas) to see available providers.
+Take a look at the [`schemas` directory](https://github.com/Stedi/registry/tree/main/schemas) to see available providers.

 #### Featured examples